Date of Chartering Jun 21, 2005

 On June 16th, 2015, the Chapter celebrated it’s 10 year anniversary.
 The special event included a video greeting from Tom Monaghan (Legatus Founder) and John Hunt (Executive Director), along with a panel discussion by four past presidents.

-The Lincoln Chapter was honored to be the hosts of the 2016 Summit held at the Ritz-Carlton Grand Lakes Hotel on Orlando, FL.
+The Lincoln Chapter was honored to be the hosts of the 2016 Summit held at the Ritz-Carlton Grand Lakes Hotel in Orlando, FL.

-There are currently two men’s forums and one women’s forum.
+We currently have two men’s forums and one women’s forum.
 The forums meet monthly in their small group setting to share and discuss aspects of their faith, family, and business.
+For more information about our Forum groups, see the news article below.

 “Obedience: Faith or Foolish”